Capo80/VaultFS/README.md

-# RansomFS
+# VaultFS
 A simplified version of the ext4 FileSystem with added security features.
 This FileSystem is designed for back-ups of highly sensible data and is intended as a defensive measure against Ransomware attacks.

 The security features that i plan to implement are:
-- Write protection on file, files should only be written once and never modified;
+- Write protection on file, there are limitations on how you can write on a file;
 - Umount protection, the filesystem should be detached only on system shutdown;
 - Underlaying block device protection, the user should not be able to interact with the underlying block device after the system is mounted;